Getting Started with Types

 Click to reveal

-function has a straightforward implementation that closely resembles
+The swap function has a straightforward implementation that closely resembles

 it’s type.
 Let’s start by taking a look at the simplest implementation: